-Remember: Each mark on the inch scale indicates a 1/32 inch change in depth setting while each mark on the metric scale equals a 1 mm change in depth setting.; depth control knob should be used for making precise adjustments to depth of cut; and depressing center of depth adjustment knob quick releases stop bar.
+Remember: Each mark on the inch scale indicates a 1/32 in. change in depth setting while each mark on the metric scale equals a 1mm change in depth setting; depth control knob should be used for making precise adjustments to depth of cut; and depressing center of depth adjustment knob quick releases stop bar.